Screenshot 2025-04-26 at 4.29.13 PM.png

 lSignal: Submarine Networks 02 (Detail), 2025.
 Oil and acrylic on linen.
 152 × 183 cm (60 x 72 in)

 Mapping, 2021.
 Circuit board mounted on wood panel.
-64 x 50 cm (25 x 20 in)
+64 x 50 cm (25 x 20 in) Image courtesy of Peres Projects.

 Points and lines become the core visual language of this series.
 The points of light are both data packets traveling through the digital ocean veins, "white noise" in digital currents, and resonances of emotion and memory within frequency oscillations.
 The lines depict both the actual routes of underwater neural networks and echo the trajectories of ancient mariners who relied on celestial bodies.